-Always wear a seat belt and don't move until each passenger is buckled in, too.
+Always wear a seat belt and don't move the vehicle until each passenger is buckled in, too.
 This is the best defense against death and injury - and it's the law.

 By always following these simple rules, Arkansas City motorists will preserve lives - maybe even their own - and certainly their cash.
-It will cost drivers if police catch them breaking the law.
+"And you can safely arrive at your destination," Ward said.